A special Tiramisù dedicated to Turin

-Today I am in the mood for dessert and I want to take inspiration from Turin to create a special one.
+Today I am in the mood for dessert and I want to take inspiration from Turin to create a special tiramisu dedicated to the city.
 Turin, the city where I lived to attend university, is the capital of Piedmont and we can say that it is also the capital of “piedmontese” par excellence.
-It is an ancient city with a rich history, the capital of the Savoy dukedom and the first capital of Italy.
+It is an ancient city with a rich history, the capital of the Savoy dukedom, and the first capital of Italy.

 Turin is an interweaving of different cultures, as can be seen when walking through the streets of the centre, with their typical Roman castrum disposition, among which monuments from very different eras stand out, from the Mole to the Synagogue, from the Royal Palaces to the Liberty and Rococo ones.